against Gender-Based Violence

 One in three women have been subjected to violence at least once in their lifetime

 UNITE!
-Activism to end violence against women and girls!
+Invest to prevent violence against women and girls

 VAWG remains the most widespread and pervasive human rights violation worldwide affecting more than an estimated 1 in 3 women, a figure that has remained largely unchanged over the last decade.